-DEQ raised match bonds in June 2019 to meet the match requirement for state fiscal years 2020 and 2021.
-Appendix 4 represents the estimated timing of the funds supply to the demand for funds.
-DEQ has the statutory and budgetary authority to raise sufficient match in order to provide the required 20 percent state contribution as needed.
+DEQ raised match bonds in May 2021 to meet the match requirement for state fiscal years 2022, 2023 and 2024.
+Appendix 4 represents the estimated timing of the fund supply to the demand for funds, including the new match bonds that will be raised in May.
+DEQ has the statutory and budgetary authority to raise sufficient match bonds in order to provide the required 20 percent state contribution.